OpenTabular/DeepTabular/docs/examples/regression.rst

 Regression
 ==========

-This example demonstrates how use Regression module from the `deeptabular` package.
+This example demonstrates how use Regression module from the `deeptab` package.

 .. literalinclude:: ../../examples/example_regression.py